typelevel/Laika/docs/04-customizing-laika/04-document-ast.md

 ### Block Elements

-Most block elements are either [SpanContainers] or [BlockContainers], but a few are neither:
+Most block elements are either [Span Containers] or [Block Containers], but a few are neither:

 * The `Table` element represents a table structure with the help of its related types `Row`, `Cell`, `TableHead`, `TableBody`, `Caption` and `Columns`.